shanewhi/world-energy-data/README.md

 17. Annual quantity of fuels in electricity generation
 18. Annual change of categories in electricity generation
 19. Annual change of fuels in electricity generation
+20. Recent annual change of fuels in electricity generation

 Written by Shane White using Python v3.12.2 for the site https://www.worldenergydata.org